Frobenius-Perron theory for projective schemes: Dimension theory for classical projective schemes

 for some $n$, see \cite[p.2708]{vR} and \cite[Definition 1.2]{Ku}.
 In this case we say ${\mathcal C}$ has Calabi-Yau dimension $\frac{n}{m}$.
 Abelian hereditary fractionally Calabi-Yau categories are classified in \cite{vR}.
 One key property of Calabi-Yau varieties is that the canonical bundle of these varieties are trivial.
 However, our definition of fp Calabi-Yau dimension (see Definition \ref{xxdef3.1} below) applies to projective schemes that do not have the trivial canonical bundle.

+If a Serre functor exists, then it is unique up to isomorphism.
+In this case we usually use $S$ for the Serre functor.
 Throughout the rest of this section, let ${\mathcal T}$ be a $\Hom$-finite (pre-)triangulated category with Serre functor $S$.
 We will define a version of (fractional) Calabi-Yau dimension for ${\mathcal T}$ which is not necessarily a (fractional) Calabi-Yau category.

 Recall from Definition \ref{xxdef1.4}(3) that the Frobenius-Perron growth of a functor $\sigma$ is defined to be

 By convention, $\log_n 0 =-\infty$.
 Similarly, we define a slightly modified version of $\fpg$ as follows, which is used to define the fp Calabi-Yau dimension.